 The Corpus Christi Parks & Recreation Department invites you to explore its dynamic Public Art Program.
 Learn about the Public Art Collection, fun and interactive tours, open calls for artists, applications for an Arts Grant, or how to serve on the Arts & Cultural Commission.

-The Corpus Christi Parks & Recreation Department and the Arts & Cultural Commission invite everyone to the dedication of the ceramic mural ‘Stay Together, Breathe’ by Jerimiah Heye.
-The ceremony will take place on Monday, July 23, at 9 a.m. at Fire Station No. 18, located at 6226 Ayers Street (map).
-‘Stay Together, Breathe’ is a life-sized 11.5-foot-high by 8-foot-wide ceramic mosaic composition that depicts a lone firefighter in full gear standing before the flames. ► News Release offers more details. ► Your Invitation
+On July 23, 2018, the Corpus Christi Parks & Recreation Department and the Arts & Cultural Commission held the dedication of the ceramic mural ‘Stay Together, Breathe’ by Jerimiah Heye at Fire Station No. 18, located at 6226 Ayers Street (map).
+‘Stay Together, Breathe’ is a life-sized 11.5-foot-high by 8-foot-wide ceramic mosaic composition that depicts a lone firefighter in full gear standing before the flames. ► News Release offers more details.

 View Corpus Christi’s entire Public Art Collection online interactive site.
 Search by city, title, artist, or location, and find descriptions, images, and the exact location pinpointed on a map.

 View the Public Art Collection interactive booklet.
 Learn more about the Public Art Collection from 1914 – 2016.

 VIDEO of Mirador de la Flor - in memory of Tejano singer Selena Quintanilla-Perez

 iSPY Public Art Trolley Tour Game for Kids map.
 Print this fun and interactive map guide.
 Collect your prize upon completion.
 See details.

 Bayfront Art Tour of Corpus Christi brochure with map.
 Print your own copy of this tour and head to the Bayfront to see the art up close.